-PRIORITY
+V. PRIORITY

-Requests for the installation of traffic calming measures using City funds shall be prioritized by the City Traffic Engineer considering the following factors:
+Requests for the installation of traffic calming measures on residential streets using City funds shall be prioritized by the City Traffic Engineer considering the following factors:

-1. Date of petition submittal.
+A. Date of petition submittal.

-2. Volume of traffic using the street.
+B. Volume of traffic using the street.

-3. Percentage of traffic exceeding the threshold speed limit.
+C. Percentage of traffic exceeding the threshold speed limit.

-4. Other factors including, but not limited to, number of houses, presence of parks or schools, street width, and number of residential driveways.
+D. Other factors including, but not limited to, number of houses, presence of parks or schools, street width, and number of residential driveways.

 The City shall also take into account any letters of interest from the residents (or Homeowners Associations) to provide funding for all or part of the costs of the design and construction of the improvements.

+VI.
+GUIDELINES FOR THE USE AND INSTALLATION OF FIXED RADAR SPEED FEEDBACK SIGNS

+Radar speed feedback signs are installed to provide a real-time dynamic display of a driver’s vehicular speed at a particular location.
+In locations where traffic-calming features such as speed humps or chokers are not appropriate for the roadway, radar speed feedback signs can be an effective installation.
+This policy applies to signs in fixed locations, as opposed to radar speed feedback signs on trailers.
+A radar speed feedback sign shall be considered for use when all of the following minimum thresholds are met:

+A. The roadway under consideration is designated on the Master Plan of Streets and Highways as a primary or secondary arterial road.

+B. The average daily traffic (ADT) volume for the roadway segment is greater than 10,000 vehicles per day.

+C. The posted speed limit is thirty-five (35) mph or greater; or

-SPEED AND INSTALLATION FIXED RADAR This policy applies to signs in fixed locations, as opposed to radar speed feedback signs on trailers.35r; a, after review and recommendation of t and Public Works Director.
-SIGN REVIEW AND IMPLEMENTATION
+D. Within a school zone area, after review and recommendation of the City Traffic Engineer and Public Works Director.

-fixed location
+Staff has developed a point system using the factors listed below.
+This point system can be used to establish a priority ranking for future fixed location sign installations on primary or secondary arterial roads that meet the minimum thresholds.
+To address resident or Newport-Mesa Unified School District requests for a radar speed feedback sign in a school zone, factors # 3 through # 7 shall be used during the review process.